How to Make a Fiberglass Mold: Complete Step-by-Step Guide

 Mold Maintenance Tips

-• Repair any damage immediately to prevent spreading
+- Repair any damage immediately to prevent spreading - similar to gelcoat repair techniques

 Final Thoughts

 Making a fiberglass mold requires patience and attention to detail, but the results are worth it.
 A quality mold is an investment that pays off with every part you produce.
-Start with smaller projects to develop your technique before tackling large or complex molds.
+Start with smaller projects to develop your technique before tackling large or complex boat repairs.

 For all your mold-making supplies including tooling gelcoat, tooling resin, mold release, and fiberglass reinforcements, visit Boat Suppliers.